-The Nebraska Envirothon is a competition designed for high school students (9-12th grades) to test their knowledge about the environment.
-Five-member teams compete on the regional level in seven areas of environmental studies: soil, aquatics, forestry, policy, wildlife, range, environmental policy and current issues.
+The Nebraska Envirothon is a competition designed for high school students (9th-12th grades) to test their knowledge about the environment.
+Five-member teams compete on the regional level in seven areas of environmental studies: soil, aquatics, forestry, policy, wildlife, range, environmental policy, and current issues.
 For the state competition, an oral presentation, on a topic selected by the North American Envirothon Committee, is added to the testing stations.

-Central Region Contest
+Central Region Contests